-Key Personnel: George Sickinger, chairman, CEO and president; Rick Gray, CFO; John Edelbrock, VP of manufacturing; Paul Fulton, VP of technical services; Joe Schlinkert, director of technology; Hixon Boyd, VP, field operations, South; Dave Barker, VP, field operations, North; Jim Distler, VP, specialty products.
+Key Personnel: George Sickinger, chairman, CEO and president; Rick Gray, CFO; John Edelbrock, VP of manufacturing; Paul Fulton, VP of technical services; Joe Schlinkert, director of technology; Hixon Boyd, VP, field operations, southern region; Dave Barker, VP, field operations, northern region; Jim Distler, VP, strategic accounts.

 Number of Employees: 121.

 Operating Facilities: Manufacturing plant in Fairfield, OH, and 16 blending sites.

 Comments: Color Resolutions International (CRI) continued to enjoy solid growth as the company continues to expand into more profitable niches.
 CRI’s expansion from its initial core business in water-based corrugated ink has played a major role in its continued success.